afia45/expense_tracker_app_local_db/README.md

-# Pouch Planner - Expense Tracker
+# Pouch Planner - An Expense Tracker App

 <img src="asset/images/ic_launcher.png" alt="Homepage" width="60" height="60">
 Pouch Planner is an intuitive expense tracker app designed to help users manage and monitor their finances.
 The app provides essential features like setting a budget, viewing statistics, and managing various expenses through an easy-to-use interface.
 It also offers a smooth navigation experience with a bottom navigation bar for quick access to different app sections, including the Home page, Budget page, Statistics page, Settings page, and a Splash Screen on startup.